Last Updated on 29 January 2021 by Beenote

 Planning of the 2nd meeting

-As we still have the same model for holding our meetings, we duplicate the agenda of the previous meeting and each topic leader completes his part again.
+As we still have the same template for holding our meetings, we duplicate the agenda of the previous meeting and each topic leader completes his part again.

 The holding of the 2nd meeting